-Repayr Repayment Plan Options for Direct Loans and FFEL Program Loans (continued) (Excludes PLUS Loans made to parents and Consolidation Loans) Eligible Borrowers Eligible Loans Time to Repay Monthly Payment Income-Driven Repayment Plans Income- Based Repayment (IBR) To be initially eligible, the amount you would need to pay under this plan must be less than what you would pay under the 10-Year Standard Plan.
-All loans.
-Up to 25 years, with forgiveness of any remaining balance.
-Your payments will be the lesser of 15% of your discretionary income; or the 10-Year Standard Plan Amount.
-Pay As You Earn Repayment To be initially eligible, the amount you would need to pay under this plan must be less than what you would pay under the 10-Year Standard Plan.
+Repayment Plan Options for Direct Loans and FFEL Program Loans (continued)

+(Excludes PLUS Loans made to parents and Consolidation Loans)

+(EXCIUM) es PLOS LOGIIS IIIaue to paren To una Cons Eligible Borrowers Eligible Loans Time to Repay Monthly Payment Income-Driv en Repa yment Plans Income- Based Repayment (IBR) Plan To be initially eligible, the amount you would need to pay under this plan must be less than what you would pay under the 10-Year Standard Repayment Plan.
+All loans Up to 25 years, with forgiveness of any remaining balance Your payments will be the lesser of 15% of your discretionary income; or the 10-Year Standard Plan amount.
+Pay As You Earn Repayment Plan To be initially eligible, the amount you would need to pay under this plan must be less than what you would pay under the 10-Year Standard Repayment Plan.
 You must have had no Direct Loan or FFEL Program loans as of Oct.
 1, 2007, or have paid off that loan before you obtained a new loan after that date.
 You must receive a disbursement of a Direct Loan on or after Oct.
 1, 2011.
-All Direct Loans.
-Up to 20 years, with forgiveness of any remaining balance.
-Your payments will be the lesser of 15% of your discretionary income; or the 10-Year Standard Plan Amount.
-Income- Contingent Repayment (ICR) All Direct Loan borrowers.
-All Direct Loans.
-Up to 25 years, with forgiveness of any remaining balance.
-Your payments will be the lesser of • 20% of your discretionary income; or • the amount you would pay on a 10-Year Standard Repayment Plan multiplied by a percentage based on your income.
-Income- Sensitive Repayment Plan All FFEL borrowers.
-All FFEL Program loans.
-Up to 10 years.
-Your monthly payment is based on your annual income.
+All Direct Loans Up to 20 years, with forgiveness of any remaining balance Your payments will be the lesser of 15% of your discretionary income; or the 10-Year Standard Plan amount.
+Income- Contingent Repayment (ICR) Plan All Direct Loan borrowers All Direct Loans Up to 25 years, with forgiveness of any remaining balance Your payments will be the lesser of • 20% of your discretionary income; or • the amount you would pay on a 10-Year Standard Repayment Plan multiplied by a percentage based on your income.
+Income- Sensitive Repayment Plan All FFEL borrowers All FFEL Program loans Up to 10 years Your monthly payment is based on your annual income.
 Your payments change as your income changes.